ank19/renoise-interval/ReadMe.md

 - The calculation of consonance value is only an approximation
 - "OFF" notes are not considered calculating the consonance value for lingering chords
-- Only one track at a time is considered
 - This tool is not intended for professional use - do not use for critical applications
 - No guarantee is given for correctness
 - Specific renoise(tm) effects like pitch level, etc. are not considered